How to get there

 - the Countryside Ranger Service co-ordinates the day-to-day management of this site

-- wheelchair accessible viewing platform and picnic area - located close to the WC facilities, this area has 4 picnic tables and a wooden platform with a fantastic view across the bay
+- wheelchair accessible viewing platform and picnic area - located close to the WC facilities, this area has 4 picnic tables located on a platform with a fantastic view across the bay

 The wide sandy bay at Gullane is one of the most popular beaches in the east of Scotland, attracting locals, and visitors alike.
-It is popular for walkers, kite-surfers, horse riders and just about everyone else on a fine summer's day!
+It is popular for walkers, kite-surfers, horse riders, wild swimmers and just about everyone else on a fine summer's day!

-The dune grasslands support a wide variety of plant species such as viper's bugloss.
-Elsewhere, dense stands of sea buckthorn provide a habitat for many breeding birds, as well as shelter for foxes, small mammals and a small population of roe deer.
+The dune grasslands support a wide variety of plant species such as Viper's bugloss, Knapweed and Common bird’s-foot-trefoil.
+Elsewhere, dense stands of sea buckthorn provide a habitat for many breeding birds, as well as shelter for foxes, small mammals and roe deer.